Replacement Parts

 Part Numbers

-In this parts book the original manufacturer's description and part number are considered definitive.
+In this parts database the original manufacturer's description and part number are considered definitive.
 For the United Motors Service section these are various manufacturers.
-For the bulk of this book the manufacturer is Chrysler.
+For the bulk of this database the manufacturer is Chrysler.

 Unknown Part Numbers